 A day of riding the beautiful Oregon coast will be topped off with a delicious dinner (included), no-host bar, lots of sponsor giveaways, a 50/50 drawing (both Friday and Saturday evenings),This years comedian is Brad Upton!
 Check him out at www.bradupton.com.
-Saturday night will wrap up with the announcement of the winner of a brand new Harley-Davidson® Street Glide!
+Saturday night will wrap up with the announcement of who is going home with a brand new Harley-Davidson® Street Glide!
 Call us at 541-266-7051 for more information and to register!

 **A person can only have one qualifying high hand or one qualifying low hand.
 One person cannot claim mulitple high hands or low hands .
 Poker cards are not transferable.
 Only the name written on the poker card is who the card belongs to.
 No hands will be dealt unless a name is written on the poker card prior to being turned into the dealer.
 All dealers are provided by the Mill Casino.

 $75 per person.
 No one under 21 years of age allowed